 In addition I teach at the Hauterive Monastery in Fribourg.
 The monks have offered me their trust as a teacher and as a person: a great gift.

 The work with Paloma Gutiérrez at the Medieval and Traditional Music School in Madrid which she leads is one of my favourite channels to transmit an oral repertoire to an enthusiastic public.
 Thanks Paloma.

-Ana Arnaz performs regularly in European festivals in Belgium, France (Festival de Musique Sacrée de Perpignan, Festival international du Thoronet), Holland (AMUZ), Germany (Uckermärkischen Musikwochen), Spain (Fundación Juan March, Festival Internacional del Camino de Santiago) and Switzerland with ensembles such as La Cecchina, Vox Suavis and Gilles Binchois.
-She has also performed with Ex Luce and other groups in the USA.
-She has given concerts of Spanish renaissance and baroque music at festivals such as the Houston Early Music Festival and the St. Gaudens Festival.
-She sings regularly in Switzerland with the Orchestra Crescendo performing later repertoire from Mendelssohn, Gounod, Fauré and Spohr.
+My recordings include Il primo libro de Francesca Caccini (which was supported by Swiss National Radio) and La voz del olvido, recorded with Vox suavis on the French label Aparte.
+I perform regularly in European festivals in France (Festival de Musique Sacrée de Perpignan, Festival international du Thoronet, La folle Journée de Nantes, Via Aeterna), Holland (AMUZ), Germany (Uckermärkische Musikwochen), Spain (Fundación Juan March, Festival Internacional del Camino de Santiago, International music Festival Espazos Sonoros) and Switzerland with Cantaderas, La Cecchina and Gilles Binchois.
+I also perform 20th century music with the violinist Colleen Jennings, with whom I founded the ensemble Ex Luce color.
+I‘ve given concerts of Spanish renaissance and baroque music at festivals, such as the Houston Early Music Festival and the St. Gaudens Festival and I sing regularly in Switzerland with the Orchestra Crescendo performing a later repertoire from Mendelssohn, Gounod, Fauré and Spohr.